Chris McCausland: Television

 In 2014, McCausland fronted a national television advert for Barclays, promoting the benefits of their new talking cash machines.
 Also in 2014, he starred in the Jimmy McGovern drama series Moving On, alongside Anna Crilly and Neil Fitzmaurice.
 In 2012, he appeared alongside fellow comedians in Jimmy Carr's Comedians Special charity episode of Celebrity Deal or No Deal.

-He appeared in three series of At The Comedy Store in 2008 for Paramount Comedy, and in 2010 and 2012 for Comedy Central.
-In 2011 he appeared in ITV's series Stand-up Hero.
+He appeared in three series of At The Comedy Store in 2008 for Paramount Comedy as well as in 2010 and 2012 for Comedy Central.
 In 2010, he featured in BBC One's end of year spoof news review, Unwrapped with Miranda Hart.
+In 2011, he appeared in ITV's series Stand-up Hero.

-He was also one of the principal characters in the CBeebies series Me Too!, playing Rudi the market trader.
+McCausland was also one of the principal characters in the CBeebies series Me Too!, playing Rudi the market trader.
 Filmed in 2006, it aired on CBeebies and internationally until April 2016.
-On 20 August 2018, he appeared in the long running BBC soap opera EastEnders.
+On 20 August 2018, he appeared in the long-running BBC soap opera EastEnders.

-On 18 October 2019, he appeared on the BBC comedy panel show Would I Lie to You.
-Then, on 2 December 2019, he appeared on another BBC satirical comedy panel show, Have I Got News for You with his appearance also being shown on the extended version of the episode on Have I Got A Bit More News For You.
+On 18 October 2019, he appeared on the BBC comedy panel show Would I Lie to You?.

+McCausland has established himself as a regular panellist on the BBC satirical news show, Have I Got News for You, making seven appearances since his November 2019 debut.
+His most recent appearance was in May 2025.

 In February 2020, he appeared on an episode of 8 Out of 10 Cats Does Countdown on Channel 4.
-Despite his poor eyesight, Chris scored highly throughout the episode, playing by memory alone, and even correctly guessed the difficult end of game "Countdown Conundrum" before the sighted panellists.
+McCausland scored highly throughout the episode, playing by memory alone, and correctly guessed the difficult end of game "Countdown Conundrum" before the sighted panellists.
 During the show, presenter Jimmy Carr produced blindfolds for the other contestants and encouraged them to try playing without sight.

-On 15 January 2021, he appeared on the Would I Lie to You one more time.
+On 15 January 2021, he appeared again on the BBC One show Would I Lie to You?.

-In July 2022, Channel 4 announced McCausland will present a four-part travelogue series, provisionally titled The Wonders of the World I Can't See.
+In July 2022, Channel 4 announced McCausland would present a four-part travelogue series, provisionally titled The Wonders of the World I Can't See.
+The series aired in June and July 2023.

+In April 2023, he was a contestant in the reality television series Scared of the Dark.
+In December 2023, he was a contestant on Richard Osman's House of Games.

+In March 2024, he featured in series 13, episode 5 of Not Going Out, "Train".
+On 29 June 2024, his Saturday morning chatshow The Chris McCausland Show premiered on ITV1.